FeifeiWang7/CSC791-DevOps/Workshop/W7-Monitoring+Resilience-Testing/README.md

 ### Chaos Monkey

-**Chaos Monkey**, a tool that randomly disables our production instances to make sure we can survive this common type of failure without any customer impact.
+**Chaos Monkey**(https://github.com/Netflix/SimianArmy), a tool that randomly disables our production instances to make sure we can survive this common type of failure without any customer impact.
 The name comes from the idea of unleashing a wild monkey with a weapon in your data center (or cloud region) to randomly shoot down instances and chew through cables -- all the while we continue serving our customers without interruption.

 *Implement a basic Chaos Monkey by blocking routes to a specific server.*